-Evol Science is a startup biotechnology company focused on identifying and therapeutically exploiting mechanisms of cancer cell resistance, which we discover using our proteo-genomic system and proprietary data analytic software.
+Evol Science is a startup biotechnology company focused on identifying and therapeutically exploiting mechanisms of cancer cell resistance, which we discover using our proteo-genomic system and proprietary AI-driven data analytic platform.

 AACR Journals - Molecular Cancer Therapeutics

 Kayleigh C. Ross, Andrew J. Andrews, Christopher D. Marion, Timothy J. Yen and Vikram Bhattacharjee*